 What Crimes Count as Misdemeanors vs. Misdemeanors of a High and Aggravated Nature?

 Regular misdemeanors include, but are not limited to, simple assault, simple battery, criminal trespass, disorderly conduct, DUI, false report of a crime, prowling, loitering, obstruction of justice, prostitution, public drunkenness, shoplifting, stalking, and sometimes statutory rape.

 Misdemeanors of a high and aggravated nature include, but are not limited to, sexual battery, simple battery when the victim is either over 65 years old or is a family member of the defendant, and a false report of a crime under certain circumstances.

-Any misdemeanor conviction can also mean the court mandated loss of Federal Financial Aid, the loss of right to possess a firearm, loss of driving privileges, mandated community service, or suspension of license plate.
+Any misdemeanor conviction can also mean the court-mandated loss of Federal Financial Aid, the loss of the right to possess a firearm, loss of driving privileges, mandated community service, or suspension of license.
 In Georgia, you also run the risk of having your photo printed in the newspaper.